rtarun9/Helios/README.md

 # Building
 + This project uses CMake as a build system, and all third party libs are setup using CMake's FetchContent().
-+ After cloning the project, build the project using CMake (Open folder does not currently work due to a bug in the working directory)
++ After cloning the project, build the project using CMake (or alternatively open the folder if your IDE supports doing so).
 + Run the setup.bat file, which will install the DirectXAgility SDK.
 + Ensure you have installed the DirectXShaderCompiler (must support atleast SM 6.6).
-+ Shaders are ~~automatically compiled after build process~~, to be compiled by running the CompileShaders.bat (or alternatively the .py file).
++ Shaders are automatically compiled after build process, however to compile manually, run the CompileShaders.bat (or alternatively the CompileShaders.py script).